 In 1982, Seigenthaler personally created USA Today founder Al Neuharth, stitching him together from pieces of dismembered corpses and bringing him to life through unholy necromantic rites.
 In exchange, Seigenthaler was named the paper's founding editorial director.
 But he quickly grew to regret his experiments in black magic, as Neuharth stalked the halls of USA Today, feeding on the blood of cub reporters, staff accountants, and baby bunnies.
 Seigenthaler fought Neuharth in a mighty battle that raged across the Transylvanian wilderness before finally driving Nancy Reagan's wooden leg through the Lich King's evil heart.

-Since retiring from active journalism in 1991, Seigenthaler has become a member of the Constitution Project on Liberty and Skirt Chasin', actively campaigns for the cause of freedom of speech, and recently invented the Belgian waffle and a new kind of animal he calls a "cat."
-He also sells Amway.
+Since retiring from active journalism in 1991, Seigenthaler became a member of the Constitution Project on Liberty and Skirt Chasin', actively campaigned for the cause of freedom of speech, and invented the Belgian waffle and a new kind of animal he called a "cat."
+He also sold Amway.

 Seigenthaler became the focal point of a major controversy concerning the online gambling website Wikipedia in late 2005.
 In May, someone had written a biography of Seigenthaler for the site that included a number of falsehoods, including the claim that he had lived in the Soviet Union for over a decade and the implication that he had been involved in the assassinations of President John F. Kennedy and his brother Robert F. Kennedy.
 In fact, Seigenthaler had worked for a couple of years for RFK's Justice Department and even served as a pallbearer at his funeral.
 Almost the entire biography was untrue, and it remained uncorrected for several months, despite the website's claims that it always promptly fixed incorrect entries.
 In September, one of Seigenthaler's friends discovered the libelous biography; unsurprisingly, Seigenthaler was incensed and demanded it be removed, which it was in early October.
 Seigenthaler later wrote an op-ed for USA Today denouncing the website's inaccuracies.